 - 1 hotdog or 2 slices of bologna a week are enough to increase colorectal cancer risk by 30 – 50% in adult women, and children are more susceptible to carcinogens than adults. ~ American Cancer Society, News Center: Eating Lots of Red Meat Linked to Colon Cancer

-This data and much much more is why SRCS, like other schools (and people) in the country, are making the change to including plant-based foods in their diet.
-We realize that many students will not have the opportunity to eat fresh healthy foods at home and if even only consumed at school we want all students to have that opportunity for part of the day.
+This data, and much much more, is why SRCS, like other schools (and people) in the country, is making the change to including plant-based foods in their diet.
+We realize that many students will not have the opportunity to eat fresh, healthy foods at home, and if even only consumed at school we want all students to have that opportunity for part of the day.